THUMLP/MultifacetEval/readme.md

 ```
 python gen_medqa_questions.py
 ```
 to generate the questions.
-Make sure that you have download the MedCAT tool kit and replace the placeholder in the script with the correct path.
+Make sure that you have downloaded the MedCAT tool kit and replace the placeholder in the script with the correct path.
 The documents of MedCAT can be found [here](https://medcat.readthedocs.io/en/latest/).
+Also, you need to prepare a JSON file named "concept_attributes.json" that contains a dictionary mapping each UMLS CUI to a list of medical synonyms.
+Due to copyright issues, we do not provide this file; please prepare it yourself after obtaining UMLS access rights.